Vomiting in Children 3 Months to 1 Year: Care Instructions

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

-• Your child seems to have new or worse belly pain.
+• Your child has new or worse belly pain.

 • Your child vomits blood or what looks like coffee grounds.